Information about our airport welcome service for international and EU students joining UWE Bristol.

 How can I book the free airport welcome?

-- Read the information about the Airport Welcome Service before registering.
+Please read all the information about the Airport Welcome Service before completing the arrival registration form.

-You must book and provide us with your arrival details by Friday 25 September for pick up dates between Monday 12 and Monday 19 October.
+You must book and provide us with your arrival details by Monday 11 January (midday UK time) for pick up dates between Tuesday 19 – Thursday 21 January.

-You must book and provide us with your arrival details by Friday 9 October for pick up booking dates between Tuesday 20 October and Thursday 5 November.
+You must book and provide us with your arrival details by Monday 18 January (midday UK time) for pick up dates between Tuesday 26 – Thursday 28 January.